johanlantz/godis/README.md

 # redis

-Homework assignment implementing basic features of the Redis RESP protocol in Go..
+Assignment implementing basic features of the Redis RESP protocol in Go.